adrianolszewski/Logistic-regression-is-regression/README.md

 3. ML specialists treat it as a classifier

-4. ML specialists do NOT assign appropriate name to the classifier, leaving the \"regression\" in it
+4. ML specialists do NOT assign appropriate name to the classifier, leaving the "regression" in it

 5. ML specialists deny that logistic regression is a regression

-6. ML specialists correct statisticians that \"LR is a misnomer and despite its name LR is not a regression\"
+6. ML specialists correct statisticians that "LR is a misnomer and despite its name LR is not a regression"

 Despite numerous regression-related problems, where the logistic regression is used every day, the situation looks like below: